fastforwardlabs/mdffreport12/src/01-introduction.md

 other transactions occurring within the same time period for a peer group.
 Here, fraud can be cast as a deviation from normal transaction data and addressed using anomaly detection approaches.
-Even as financial fraud is further clustered into card-based, check-based, unauthorized account access, or authorized payment-based categories, the core concepts of baselining an individual’s standard behavior and looking for signals of unusual activity apply.
+Even as financial fraud is further clustered into card-based, check-based, unauthorized account access-based, or authorized payment-based categories, the core concepts of baselining an individual’s standard behavior and looking for signals of unusual activity apply.